supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

    6. What was the FINAL Outcome of the Conversation [outcome]
    7. A really brief Summary of the Conversation [summary]

-   Only extract information that you're sure.
+   Only extract information that you're sure of.
 If you're unsure, write "Unknown/Not Found" in the JSON file.
    ```

    ![](media/gpt-4-apply-changes.png)